ohenley/ib-ada/readme.md

 </details>

 ## About
-- ib-ada is a 'semi-thick TCP message-based communication library (client) to the TWS or IB Gateway (server) written in the Ada programming language.
+- ib-ada is a 'semi-thick' TCP message-based communication library (client) to the TWS or IB Gateway (server) written in the Ada programming language.

 - I started this project because every other 'equivalent' implementation I tested did not work properly, for one reason or another, ... and I tried most of them all (C++, C#, Python, JS, official and third-party.
 I gave up before installing a whole Java developer environment just to test if, maybe, this time the outcome would be different).